 Once a test stand has been accepted into the system, the TMC will assign reference oils for continuing calibration according to the following reference oil mix:

-oils for continuing calibration according to the following reference oil mix:

 40% of the scheduled calibration tests should be conducted on reference oil 540 (GF5A), or subsequent approved reblends.

 20% of the scheduled calibration tests should be conducted on reference oil 541 (GF5D), or subsequent approved reblends.